-Sandhya is a 4th-year undergraduate student at UC Berkeley studying Cognitive Science and Linguistics.
+Sandhya has graduated from UC Berkeley with a degree in Cognitive Science and Linguistics.
 Over the years, she has been involved with various research in Cognitive Neuroscience from working memory to sleep.
 She has always been very interested in language and cognition.
 This combination gives a unique insight into both domain-specific and domain-general aspects of the brain.
 She is interested in researching the tie between language and working memory, particularly in the contexts of language disorders and bilingualism.
 She hopes to pursue a Ph.D. in a few years after honing her research interests further.

 Vanessa is a UC Berkeley undergrad graduating in 2023.
 She is majoring in Molecular & Cell Biology and minoring in Bioengineering.
-She is interested in interweaving technology and neurobiology with a focus on speech and language.
-She also has a strong passion for mental health and for reducing disparities in healthcare.
-In the future, Vanessa hopes to earn an MD or MD-PhD degree and conduct clinical research.
-In her free time, Vanessa likes to walk her two dogs, play tennis, and embroider.
+She is interested in the cognitive changes associated with the treatment of aphasia.
+She also has a strong passion for reducing disparities in healthcare.
+Her current honors research investigates whether exercise, in conjunction with traditional Speech-Language Therapy, improves recovery for people with aphasia.
+In the future, Vanessa hopes to earn an MD degree and conduct clinical research.
+In her free time, Vanessa enjoys walking with her two dogs, playing tennis, and embroidering.